skyylex/skyylex.github.io/_posts/_exploring_mach-o_binaries.md

 ### pagestuff

 I've choosed probably the most simple tool for start, it's `pagestuff`, which has only few input parameters.
 The name of the tool isn't very obvious, so the short description will not be redundant.
-Because of the fact that I like man-pages for their clarity, let's just check the description from `man pagestuff`:
+Because of the fact that I like man-pages for their clarity, let's check the description from `man pagestuff`:

 > `pagestuff`  displays  information  about  the specified logical pages of a file conforming to the Mach-O executable format.
 For each specified page of code, symbols (function and static data structure names) are displayed.
 If no pages are specified, symbols for all pages in the __TEXT, __text section are displayed.

-Ok. `man` states that Mach-O format contains from the logical pages, which could be displayed by `pagestuff`.
-Let's try and see.
+Ok. `man` states that Mach-O structure could be represented with a logical pages, which could be displayed by `pagestuff`.
+Well, let's try and see.
 It's obvious that for binary analysis we need a binary.
 Basically, for our goals it will enough a simple console application.
+So I've created a blank OS X console project in Xcode and executed it in order to produce an output.

 - Link to the sample project: https://github.com/skyylex/sampler
 - Executable file could be found at: `sampler/exploring_mach-o_binaries-tools_pagestuff/output/`

-If the repo is downloaded, we are ready to try (in Terminal):
+If the repo is downloaded, we are ready to try (run in Terminal).

-`pagestuff executable_filepath -a`
+`pagestuff executable_filepath -a`, where `executable_filepath` in my case is equal `exploring_mach-o_binaries-tools_pagestuff/output/sampler`.

-where `executable_filepath` in my case is equal `exploring_mach-o_binaries-tools_pagestuff/output/sampler`
+The tool produces the following output:

 ```
 File Page 0 contains Mach-O headers